leezhunjin/hello-world/README.md

 # hello-world
+##My first repository
-I'm a university graduate currently taking a coursera course -- "The Data Scientists Toolbox" My first repository
+#I'm a university graduate currently taking a coursera course -- "The Data Scientists Toolbox"
+###I would like to test headings
+*first item
+*second item
+*third item